RobertSundling/neato-botvac/README.md

 You may wish to read the [Updating faster](#updating-faster) section below to speed up the install process.

-If you need to install firmware with an expired certificate, see the [Bypassing certificate expiration](#bypassing-certificate-expiration) section below first.
+If you are reading this after March 2026 and you need to install firmware with an expired certificate, see the [Bypassing certificate expiration](#bypassing-certificate-expiration) section below first.

 ### Installing the firmware